micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/README.md

 # Configure Visual Studio
+## Stand-alone build
 When configuring as a stand-alone build (recommended), run the auto-configuration script
 ~~~
 python autoconfig.py
 ~~~
 If the script cannot find all folders, you can configure them manually later by editing the AutoConfig.props file.

-When building as part of Visual Studio:
+## When building all Micro-Manager devices:
+This is the approach recommended by the Micro-Manager team

-    1. Open the solution file 'micro-manager/mmCoreAndDevices' in Visual Studio
+1. Open the solution file `mmCoreAndDevices/micromanager.sln` in Visual Studio
 2. In the solution explorer, delete all projects, except for MMCore and MMDevice-SharedRuntime. (tip: select multiple projects using shift, and then press delete to remove them)
-    3. Right-click on the Solution in the Solution explorer, choose 'add->existing item' and browse to micromanager-bindings\micro-manager\mmCoreAndDevices\DeviceAdapters\PythonBinding\PythonBinding.vcxproj
+3. Right-click on the Solution in the Solution explorer, choose 'add->existing item' and browse to `mmCoreAndDevices\DeviceAdapters\PythonBinding\PythonBinding.vcxproj`
  If asked to convert to a newer version, press cancel.
 5. Right-click on the Solution and choose 'Project dependencies...'.
 Make sure MMCore depends on MMDevice-SharedRuntime and PythonBinding depends on MMCore
 6. Right-click on the PythonBinding project and 'set as startup project'
 7. Build the project.
 You will get an error (Python.h not found)
 8. Build the project again, the error should have disappeared.
 If the build error python > autoconfig.props occurs, make sure your Python install is in PATH

 # Troubleshooting